Critical yielding rheology: from externally deformed glasses to active systems

 Olsson \cite{asy_O} reported that the computational calculation to obtain the correlation length and resolve its scaling behavior is an arduous numerical task; he further comments that the two-point correlation associated with non-affine velocity for a system under shear presents zones of correlation and anticorrelation associated with the angular orientation in which the correlation is measured.
 Therefore to avoid anticorrelation effects in the orientation dynamics, we propose to measure the correlation using the spatial activity field of the non-affine velocity, defined as

-This correlation is inspired from the idea that avalanches generate high velocity fluctuation zones whose size can be estimated by neglecting the direction in which the movement is executed.
+This correlation function is inspired from the idea that avalanches generate high velocity fluctuation zones whose size can be estimated by neglecting the direction in which the movement is executed.
 Our proposition is very similar to the correlation put forward by Hurley and Harrowell to measure sizes of structures in equilibrium liquids \cite{idea_Corre}.

 In Fig.~\ref{CE_1}a-d we present the correlation function for both SS and SRF scenarios.
 A clear exponential decay is observed, allowing us to directly extract the correlation length $\xi\! \sim\! \dot{\gamma}^{-0.26}\!\sim\! (\sigma\! -\! \sigma_c)^{-0.6}$ for the SS model, and $\xi^R\!\sim\!\dot{\gamma^R}^{-0.11}\!\sim\!(f\! -\! f_c)^{-0.19}$ for the SRF model.
-An excellent collapse can be observed for both models.
+A clear collapse is observed for both models.
 We calculated the correlation length for different packing fraction and interaction potential, and the exponents remain unchanged for each type of model.